-General-Software Updates
+General - Software Updates

-Automatic updates Set update options for installing system software.
-Click Info (3) to turn on options:
+Automatic updates Set update options for installing system software and App store updates.
+Click Info (1) to turn on options:

-- To have your Mac download updates without asking, turn on "Download new updates when available." - To have your Mac install macOS updates automatically, turn on "Install macOS updates." - To have your Mac install app updates from the App Store automatically, turn on "Install application updates from the App Store." - To have your Mac install system files and security updates automatically, turn on "Install Security Responses and System files." - To have your Mac install system files and security updates automatically, turn on "Install Security Responses and System files."
+- To have your Mac download updates without asking, enable "Download new updates when available." - To have your Mac install macOS updates automatically, enable "Install macOS updates." - To have your Mac install app updates from the App Store automatically, enable "Install application updates from the App Store." - To have your Mac install system files and security updates automatically, enable "Install Security Responses and System files."

 Updates Available To install all the available system software and other updates shown in the window, click Restart/Update Now.
+Click Update Tonight to update when the Mac is not in use.
 If an update button isn't shown, your Mac is up to date.
 To view information about the available update, click "More info", then do any of the following:

-- To show details about an update, click on the link. - To install updates, select the checkboxes of the updates you want, then click Install Now.
+- To show details about an update, click on more info. - To install updates, select the checkboxes of the updates you want, then click Install Now.

-General-Storage
+General - Storage

 Storage Bar Chart Shows used and available storage on your Mac.
-The chart shows the amount of storage used by different apps and file types and shows the amount of free storage available.
+The chart shows the amount of storage used by different apps with file types and the amount of free storage available.

-All Volumes Shows a more detailed bar chart showing the storage space used and available for each volume and container of your internal hard disk.
+All Volumes (Not Shown)Shows a more detailed bar chart showing the storage space used and available for each volume and container of your internal hard disk.